trialandsuccess/py4web-debug-tools/README.md

 ## In this package:

 - `tools`:
+    - `enable(db: DAL, enabled?: bool, fancy_rendering?: bool, bar_style?: "bootstrap", slow_threshold_ms?: int)`:
-    - `enable(db: DAL, enabled: bool)`: activate or disable the debug tools (add the custom error screen and create the Debug Bar
+      activate or disable the debug tools (add the custom error screen and create the Debug Bar Fixture).
-      Fixture).
       The first argument (DAL) is required for the debug bar to collect queries.
+      `enabled` can be used to dynamically turn on/off the debug features.
+      `fancy_rendering`: This will render the `data` section of the debug bar using `json-browse`, which includes `jQuery`.
+If this clashes with the other JS on a page, this can be set to False to simply show a `<pre>` block with data.
+      `bar_style`: only bootstrap is supported at this moment.
+      `slow_threshold_ms`: amount of milliseconds an SQL query has to take before it is considered a 'slow query' in the debug bar.
     - `debug_bar`: this Fixture can be used on py4web actions to enable the bar for that page.
 - `catch(*)`: Data and a stacktrace of where `catch()` is called can be found in the catch tab of the debug bar.
 - `dump(*)`: convert objects to JSON, with a more capable converter than the default json.dumps (e.g. it works better